mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 I'd like to extend my single test case into many test cases to increase my confidence that I'm exercising more of the C function's logic.

-Half of the lines in my first unit tests were boilerplate around managing memory, so I'd like to avoid repeating that for each test.
-I wrote a utility function to simplify the tests:
+Half of the lines in my first unit test were boilerplate around managing memory, so I'd like to avoid repeating that for each test.
+I wrote a utility function to capture the boilerplate:

 ```zig
 fn testBase64Encode(